Pacenso/Personal-Finance/README.md

   * Remove credit card payments

 ### Categorizing Transactions
-* Use a [custom function](https://docs.google.com/document/d/1AEpXUVcENehsunWQjAvowS24IQx22PHxnRGpS8qHqQo/edit?usp=drive_link) that is placed in each cell of my_category
+* Use a custom function that utilizes a lookup table for ease of use and scaling
-  * This function categorizes each merchant based on input from the creator
   * Categories:
     * Groceries
     * Dining Out